kadena-docs/kadena-docs/docs/smart-contracts/capabilities.md

 ```

 In this example, the `TRANSFER` capability allows the `sender` to approve any number of payments to `receiver` up to some `amount`.
+The `@managed` keyword specifies two pieces of information:

+- The _resource_ being managed, in this case, the `amount` value.
+- The _management function name_ that manages the resource value, in this case, the `TRANSFER_mgr` function.

-After the amount is exceeded, the capability can no longer be brought into scope.
+After transfers reach the limit specified by the `amount` value, the `TRANSFER` capability can no longer be brought into scope.

-This allows third-party code to directly enact payments.
+When you install this capability using the `install-capability` function, you scope the capability to a signature and set the initial `amount` for the resource to be managed.
+In subsequent calls using the `with-capability` function, the `amount` argument is the amount of resource being requested before the capability can be granted.
+In that case, the value passed as the first argument to the management function comes from the current amount held in the Pact state.

+You can use managed capabilities and management functions in other ways.
+However, the `@managed` keyword only allows you to specify a single resource to be managed—that is, updated—by the management function.
+The argument you use to specify the resource doesn't have to be an integer or decimal value.
+You could specify a list or an object as the resource you want to manager.
+For example, you could provide a list of names as the resource, and write a management function that removes names from the list based on some condition.
-Managed capabilities are an important feature to allow smart contracts to directly call other trusted code in a tightly-constrained context.
+In practice, though, managed capabilities are most often used to allow smart contracts to directly call code to make payments and govern transfer operations.

 ### Automatic capability management